Skip to main content

 The first step is to to enrol into a Cert II in Security Operations which is normally a duration of 2-3 weeks depending on the provider.

-Here is a link to the South Australia Police Private Security page which provides more information: QLD Police - Security Licensing Information
+Here is a link to the Queensland Police Security Licensing page which provides more information: QLD Police - Security Licensing Information

 South Australia (SA)